altmp/altv-types/docs/articles/events/before-player-connect.md

 import alt from "alt-server";

 alt.on('beforePlayerConnect', (connectionInfo) => {
-  alt.log(connectionInfo.branch); // prints out the branch
-  alt.log(connectionInfo.authToken); // prints out the authToken
+  alt.log(connectionInfo.branch); // Prints out the current branch. alt.log(connectionInfo.authToken); // Prints out the authToken.
-  alt.log(connectionInfo.build); // prints out the build number alt.log(connectionInfo.cdnUrl); // prints out the URL of the CDN alt.log(connectionInfo.hwidExHash); // prints out the ExHash of the client's HWID alt.log(connectionInfo.hwidHash); // prints out the Hash of the client's HWID alt.log(connectionInfo.isDebug); // prints out whether the client is in debug mode alt.log(connectionInfo.passwordHash); // prints out a hash of the password that was used to connect to the server alt.log(connectionInfo.socialID); // prints out the social ID of the client
+  alt.log(connectionInfo.build); // Prints out the current build number. alt.log(connectionInfo.cdnUrl); // Prints out the URL of the CDN. alt.log(connectionInfo.hwidExHash); // Prints out the ExHash of the client's HWID. alt.log(connectionInfo.hwidHash); // Prints out the Hash of the client's HWID. alt.log(connectionInfo.isDebug); // Prints out whether the client is in debug mode. alt.log(connectionInfo.passwordHash); // Prints out a hash of the password that was used to connect to the server. alt.log(connectionInfo.socialID); // Prints out the social ID of the client.

   if(connectionInfo.passwordHash !== alt.hashServerPassword('myPassword')) {
     // Kicks the player and shows the message "Incorrect password!" if the given password does not match 'myPassword'. return "Incorrect password!";
   }

-  // Return nothing to allow the connection.
-You can also return an empty string to allow the connection. return "";

 });
 ```